Bhumika-Sethi/Bhumika-Sethi/README.md

 ##  I'm a Front End Developer, ReactJs developer and avid learner!

--Passionate about web development technologies!
+- Passionate about web development technologies!
--Building cool projects.
+- Building cool projects.
--Contributing to the community.
+- Contributing to the community.
--Learning new web technologies.
+- Learning new web technologies.

 ## Frontend